 Phase 2 Clinical Trial

 SynAgile is currently conducting a Phase 2 clinical trial on the DopaFuse Delivery System titled “Study of Continuous Oral Levodopa” (SCOL) in order to study the safety and efficacy of DopaFuse.
-The SCOL study is enrolling 24 patients in Italy, Luxembourg and Spain beginning in June of 2021.
+The SCOL study is enrolling 24 patients in Italy, Luxembourg, and Spain.

 The purpose of this study is to evaluate whether the DopaFuse System can reduce the fluctuation of plasma levodopa levels as compared to participants’ standard intermittent doses of oral LD/CD tablets.
 It will also assess whether the system is safe, well tolerated, and can relieve motor symptoms.

 Over the 15-day active period of the trial, each participant will receive DopaFuse treatment for three days under inpatient observation and 11 days via in-home use.
 On Day 1, participants will take their usual oral immediate release LD/CD tablets.
 On Day 2, participants will receive DopaFuse alone.
 Days 3-15 will involve participants taking their usual initial AM dose of LD/CD, followed by continuous DopaFuse for the rest of the day.